 the antilog (=EXP) of the standard deviation (s) of the logarithms of the results EXP(s)

-variance, meaning the most efficient estimator with an expectation equaling the population
+This means the most efficient estimator with an expectation equal to the population

-by definition lager than one plus the analytical coefficient of variation (1+CVt)
+by definition larger than one plus the analytical coefficient of variation

 the the number of different tasks/handlings included and sequentially performed

 during the observation period (task, shift and/or the working week),